ckiee/transqsh/README.md

 # transqsh

-a music transcoder to 96k opus. it just does the thing.
+a music transcoder to 96k opus and a few other codecs. it just does the thing.

 ## todo